 However with marshalling you need more flexibility when dealing with referenced user data.
 To achieve this we have the ObjectMarshallingStrategy interface.
 Two implementations are provided, but the user can implement their own.
 The two supplied are IdentityMarshallingStrategy and SerializeMarshallingStrategy.
-SerializeMarshallingStrategy is the default, as used in the example above and it just calls the Serializable OF Externalizable methods on a user instance.
+SerializeMarshallingStrategy is the default, as used in the example above and it just calls the SerializableOfExternalizable methods on a user instance.
 IdentityMarshallingStrategy instead creates an int id for each user object and stores them in a Map the id is written to the stream.
-When unmarshalling it simply looks to the IdentityMarshallingStrategy it's stateful for the life of the Marshaller instance and will create ids and keep references to all objects that it attempts to marshal.
+When unmarshalling it simply looks to the IdentityMarshallingStrategy map to retrieve the instance.
+This means that if you use the IdentityMarshallingStrategy it's stateful for the life of the Marshaller instance and will create ids and keep references to all objects that it attempts to marshal.